 Messi only actually speaks two languages fluently and they might not be the languages that you think.
 His first language is Spanish – it’s the language of his home, Argentina and he played in the Spanish La Liga for 16 years.

 You might think that due to his recent move, the other language might be French, or that because he’s on the world stage, his second language is English, but both guesses would be wrong.

 In fact, the other language that Messi speaks is Catalan, a language spoken in the East of Spain that sounds like sort of a hybrid between French and Spanish.

 Want to check what level of French you are?
 This free quiz run by AI will figure out exactly what level you are (it’s crazy accurate!)

 How Many Languages Does Messi Speak Then?

 Other than that, Messi does not speak any other languages fluently.
-While he may be able to manage some phrases or greetings in other languages for press or gameday reasons, he is not listed as speaking these languages to a native level.
+While he may be able to manage some phrases or greetings in other languages for press or gameday reasons, he is not listed as speaking these languages at a native level.